oauth-wg/oauth-selective-disclosure-jwt/main.md

 a subset of the claim values of an SD-JWT to the verifier.
 For presentation, the holder creates an SD-JWT-R and sends it together with the SD-JWT to the verifier.
-To verify claim values received in SD-JWT-R, the verifier uses the salts values in the SD-JWT-R to compute the hashes of the claim values and compare them to the hashes in the SD-JWT.
+To verify claim values received in SD-JWT-R, the verifier uses the salts values in the SD-JWT-R to compute the hash digests of the claim values and compare them to the ones in the SD-JWT.

 One of the common use cases of a signed JWT is representing a user's identity created by an issuer.
 As long as the signed JWT is one-time use, it typically